Wildlife Parks in Uganda where you can see Zebras

 - Zebras are social animals and live together in large groups, called herds.
 As they migrate to new feeding grounds, ‘super herds’ may form consisting of hundreds of individuals.

-- Within a herd, zebras tend to stay together in smaller family groups, made up of a dominant male, several females (called ‘mares’), and their young (called ‘foals’).
+- Within a herd, zebras tend to stay together in smaller family groups: a dominant male, several females (called ‘mares’), and their young (called ‘foals’).
 When they are between one and three years old, males (or ‘stallions’) leave to join ‘bachelor herds’ (all-male groups), where they stay until they’re old enough and strong enough to compete for females.

 - Zebras may look adorable but can be aggressive animals, too!
 Stallions fight for females with piercing bites and powerful kicks that are strong enough to cause severe damage – and sometimes even kill!